 4. Having minimal set-up is a game changer as well– Rocking up to a camp spot and literally not having to do anything to set up camp will never get old.
 When we travelled to Costa Rica, we rented a truck with a rooftop tent.
 After dealing with putting that thing up and taking it down every day, we vowed never again.
 Casper is so dead simple and we absolutely love it.

 7. Breaking out of routine makes you feel more alive- This applies to all forms of travel and it is what attracts Eric and I to explore again and again.
 We have been guilty of going to work, making dinner, having a beer, watching Netflix, and falling asleep on the couch, repeat ad infinitum.
 When you give in to routine in this way and start living on auto-pilot, you are no longer fully present and time starts to blur together.
-By changing up routine and spending time more intentionally, we felt ourselves waking up.
-We were more present, light-hearted, and all around happier.
-Obviously van life is not a pre-requisite for being fully present, but it was the reminder we needed.
+By changing up routine and spending time more intentionally, we feel ourselves waking up.
+We are more present, light-hearted, and all around happier.
+Obviously van life is not a pre-requisite for being fully present, but it has been the reminder we needed.

 8. Prioritizing storage space pays off royally– Casper is just shy of 70 square feet so we knew we couldn’t waste an inch of space.
 We wracked our brains for quite some time coming up with our layout and we can honestly say, we wouldn’t change a thing.
-We had more than enough space to store all of our food, cooking utensils, tools, clothes, etc. Having a dedicated home for everything also paid off.
-It made keeping the van clean so much simpler.
+We have more than enough space to store all of our food, cooking utensils, tools, clothes, etc. Having a dedicated home for everything also paid off.
+It has made keeping the van clean so much simpler.

 10. Life is really not as complicated as we make it– When you boil it down, all you really need in life is food, shelter, water, and connection to humans and nature.
 The van allows us to simplify the first three needs so that we can focus on our human and natural connections.
-We were able to have so many moments where we were fully present with each other and our environment.
-It was exactly the reminder we needed that so many of the distractions and complications in our lives are simply a human construct.
+We are able to have so many moments where we were fully present with each other and our environment.
+It is exactly the reminder we needed that so many of the distractions and complications in our lives are simply a human construct.
 We have created this crazy culture of constant connection, but we are just as capable of opting out of it.

 -Ashley and Eric